Elk at Wichita Mountains on Day 4 With a Porcupine Encounter

 After photographing the bull, I continued south on Indiahoma Road, past the road leading to French Lake.
 A bit further down, I saw several cow elk and another bull elk.
 While the cows wandered into the woods, the bull elk stayed right by the road, giving me the perfect opportunity to get a lot of photos.

-A Bull Elk Near French Lake - Wichita Mountains Wildlife Refuge
+Bull elk standing near French Lake road at Wichita Mountains Wildlife Refuge

-A Bull Elk Near French Lake – Wichita Mountains Wildlife Refuge
+Bull elk standing in wooded area near French Lake at Wichita Mountains Wildlife Refuge

-A Bull Elk On A Hill Near French Lake – Wichita Mountains Wildlife Refuge
+Bull elk standing on hillside near French Lake at Wichita Mountains Wildlife Refuge

-While I was snapping away, something caught the bull’s attention—and mine, too.
-A porcupine was climbing down a nearby tree!
-I quickly shifted focus and started photographing the porcupine.
+While I was snapping away, something caught the bull’s attention, and mine too.
+A porcupine was climbing down a nearby tree.
 This was a special treat.
-I had seen my first porcupine at the refuge just last spring (about a mile away from this spot), but this time I got even better photos!
-You can read more about my first encounter with a porcupine [here].
+I had seen my first porcupine at the refuge just last spring, about a mile from this spot, but this time I was able to get even better photos.
+You can read more about that first encounter here (Encountering a Porcupine at the Wichita Mountains Wildlife Refuge).

 With photos of both a bull elk and a porcupine, I knew it was going to be an amazing day—and I had barely started!